ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 ### Modify the Config File

-As we mentioned earlier, the [params/config.go](https://github.com/ava-labs/subnet-evm/blob/master/params/config.go) is used to add the chain configuration and managed the Subnet-evm via the `genesis.json` file.
+As we mentioned earlier, the [params/config.go](https://github.com/ava-labs/subnet-evm/blob/master/params/config.go) is used to add the chain configuration and managed the Subnet-EVM via the `genesis.json` file.
 Five sections of this file require modifications.

 First, at about [line 122](https://github.com/ava-labs/subnet-evm/blob/master/params/config.go#L122), add the new custom contract `ContractXChainECRecoverConfig` in the ChainConfig struct which will manage the new precompile through the `genesis.json` file: